aptible/aptible-sass/README.md

 //= require turbolinks
 //= require bootstrap
 //= require policy
-//= require_directory ../../../vendor/aptible-sass/dist/scripts
+//= require_directory ../../../vendor/assets/aptible-sass/dist/scripts
 //= require_tree .
 ```

 ### Use
+1. For local development of both aptible-sass and a project that depends on it, `bower link` in this directory, then `bower link aptible-sass` in your project.

-1. Render partials with references to the full path
+2. Render partials with references to the full path
-2. Add a `logo.png` and `logo@2x.png` to the asset pipeline.
+3. Add a `logo.png` and `logo@2x.png` to the asset pipeline.
 In your custom SASS, redefine `#brand_link.navbar`'s height and width.

 ### TODO
 - Extract container/layout specific variables into separate spec.